 Knowing how to interview does not always come naturally, especially for a young adult who has never had a job or ever been required to interview.
 New job hunters are generally out of touch with what interviewers are looking for and are not sure how to answer interview questions.
-Some job seekers don't even know how to dress for an interview.
-Unfortunately, many don't realize they need interview help until several interviews have passed and there are no offers in sight.
+Some job seekers don't know how to dress for an interview.
+Unfortunately, many others don't realize they need interview help until several interviews have passed and there are no offers in sight.

 From exploring different interview formats to providing valuable strategies and tips, you'll be able to teach youth the best ways to prepare for interviews.
-Knowing how to prepare, how to answer the tough questions, how to dress, and overall interview etiquette are all important aspects to consider.